← Back to Home & Tips

 1. Christmas Tree Safety

-A dry Christmas tree is a massive fire hazard.
-It can be engulfed in flames in seconds.
+A dry Christmas tree is a serious fire risk.
+It can go up in flames fast.

 Chart showing causes of Christmas tree fires: 40% Electrical, 15% Heaters, 11% Candles